 Cathedral(Duomo) entry is free.
 Other monuments and museums require a ticket and you can purchase combo-tickets, as it is a cost-effective option if you plan to see all.

 I was having only 24 hours in Florence, thus I missed visiting many museums and other attractions.
 I would recommend 3 to 4 days trip to Florence, in which 2 days can be reserved for Florence city and 2/3 days for side-trips to nearby Tuscany countryside and towns.
 If you are looking for some AirBnB accomodation then check Firenze Airbnb.

 - If you are visiting in summers then purchase tickets online to avoid huge Q’s.

 - To avoid Q’s visit to Florence in the shoulder season.
 I visited Florence in February which is an off-peak season and I avoided the huge crowd at touristic attractions and so transit or entry to all places was very smooth.

-- Try to book your stay near famous Florence Cathedral, as it is centrally located to all places.
+- Try to book your stay near the famous Florence Cathedral, as it is centrally located to all places.